 • Must be able to communicate clearly both verbally and in writing.

-• Experience resolving printing and computer hardware/software/connectivity problems.
+• Experience helping others resolve computing hardware/software/connectivity problems.

-• Experience working autonomously and collaboratively with a diverse population of co-workers, users, and clients
+• Experience working autonomously and collaboratively with co-workers, users, and leaders.

 • Familiar with the UW Bothell/Cascadia College co-located campus and its resources.